 - Form balls by rolling the cut-out mixture between your hands.

-- Roll the balls in the grated white chocolate immediately afterward and place the finished rolled ball in a chocolate paper mold.
+- Roll the balls in the grated ¼ cup White chocolate immediately afterward, and place the finished rolled ball in a chocolate paper mold.¼ cup White chocolate

 Nutrition values are estimates only, using online calculators.
 Please verify using your own data.